Raju Srivastav: Reception

 Widely described as the "king of comedy", his looks were also noted for having resembled Amitabh Bachchan.

 In January 2021, Raju Srivastav released a small video clip on social media criticizing the creators and actors of the web series Tandav for allegedly hurting Hindu sentiments by insulting Hindu religion and Hindu deities.
 In response, filmmaker Vinod Kapri and others shared several videos of Srivastav's comedy shows where he had used Hindu deities and the Indian holy epic Ramayana in his comedy sketches.
-Kapri said that Srivastav had mocked Hindu god Brahma and had joked about Brahma meeting actor Madhuri Dixit and that Brahma's white beard would turn red.
+Kapri said that Srivastav had mocked the Hindu god Brahma and had joked about Brahma meeting actress Madhuri Dixit and his white beard turning red.

 Following Shrivastav's death, comedian Sunil Pal praised Shrivastav and added that "He would help juniors find gigs.
 He would also help his juniors financially, made sure they are paid on time and paid well.
 He brought in a lot of good changes in the comedy circle".
 Comedian Bharti Singh said that Shrivastav's death is "a great loss for the entire country".